Skip to content

 Life Insurance Over 50

-Securing the right life insurance over 50 is less about age and more about clarity.
-By this stage of life, financial priorities are often sharper and more defined.
-Mortgages may still exist, retirement accounts are growing, children may be finishing college, and long-term plans for legacy, business continuity, or estate equalization become more important.
-The key is choosing coverage that aligns with where you are now—not where you were twenty years ago.
-At Diversified Insurance Brokers, we work with individuals in their 50s, 60s, and beyond to compare policies from more than 100 top-rated carriers, ensuring that protection is both appropriate and cost-efficient.
+Life insurance over 50 is less about age and more about clarity.
+By this stage of life, financial priorities are often sharper and more defined than they were at 30 or 40.
+Mortgages may still exist.
+Retirement accounts are growing but may still be vulnerable to a surviving spouse’s income gap.
+Children may be finishing college or recently independent.
+Long-term plans for legacy, business continuity, estate equalization, or final expense coverage become more concrete and more urgent.
+The key is choosing coverage that aligns with where you are now — not where you were two decades ago.
+At Diversified Insurance Brokers, Jason Stolz, CLTC, CRPC works with individuals in their 50s, 60s, and beyond to compare policies from more than 100 top-rated carriers, ensuring protection is both appropriate and cost-efficient for the specific financial picture that exists at this life stage.
+Many people assume life insurance becomes prohibitively expensive or effectively unavailable after 50.
+Both assumptions are wrong.
+Coverage is often far more affordable than expected — especially for those in reasonably good health — and meaningful protection remains available to applicants well into their 70s and even 80s through a variety of product structures designed specifically for this phase of planning.

 Life Insurance Quoter